notr1ch/obsupdater/jansson/doc/apiref.rst

    Escape the ``/`` characters in strings with ``\/``.

    .. versionadded:: 2.4

+``JSON_REAL_PRECISION(n)``
+   Output all real numbers with at most *n* digits of precision.
+The valid range for *n* is between 0 and 31 (inclusive), and other values result in an undefined behavior.

+   By default, the precision is 17, to correctly and losslessly encode all IEEE 754 double precision floating point numbers.

+   .. versionadded:: 2.7

 The following functions perform the actual JSON encoding.
 The result is in UTF-8.